-- 1. Open the overboard discharge seacock.
-The seacock is located beneath a hatch in the cockpit.
-Refer to Section 9 Interior Hatches for the exact location of the seacock. - 2.
-Turn the overboard discharge Y-valve so that it points to the overboard discharge hose.
-The Y-valve is located near the overboard discharge seacock.
-Refer to Section 9 Interior Hatches for the exact location of the Y-valve. - 3.
+- 1. Open the forward overboard discharge seacock.
+The seacock is located beneath a hatch in the galley.
+Refer to Section 9 Interior Hatches for the exact location of this seacock. - 2.
+If your boat has the optional grey water holding system, turn the tank selector Y-valve so that its handle points to the waste tank hose.
+The Y-valve is located beneath a hatch in the galley.
+Refer to Section 9 Interior Hatches for the exact location of this valve. - 3.
 Turn the accessory battery master disconnect switch to the "ON" position. - 4.
-On the DC Control Center, switch the DC Main circuit breaker "ON," then switch the Forward Waste Pump circuit breaker "ON." - 5.
-Turn the overboard discharge pump switch "ON."
-The switch is located above the Y-valve.
-Refer to Section 9 Interior Hatches for the exact location of the switch.
-This activates the overboard discharge pump, which pumps the water overboard.
+Switch the Main One circuit breaker on the Safety Breaker Panel "ON." - 5.
+On the DC Control Center, switch the DC Main circuit breaker "ON," then switch the Forward Waste Pump and Aft Waste Pump circuit breakers "ON." - 6.
+Turn the forward overboard discharge pump switch "ON."
+The switch is located beneath a hatch in the galley.
+Refer to Section 9 Interior Hatches for the exact location of this switch.
+This activates the overboard discharge pump, which pumps the waste overboard.